-The Lake District has been awarded UNESCO World Heritage Site status in recognition of its natural beauty.
+Is the Lake District a World Heritage Site?
+It has indeed been awarded UNESCO World Heritage Site status in recognition of its natural beauty.
 This will come as no surprise to anyone who visits its picturesque lakes, wonderful hills and vibrant communities.

-We are delighted with the decision made at a meeting of United Nations cultural body UNESCO in Krakow, Poland, where 33 different sites were under consideration for the award.
-Our region was praised by the committee for the inspiration that its natural beauty has provided for generations of writers, artists and poet William Wordsworth, who described the lakes as "the loveliest spot man hath found".
+The decision was made at a meeting of the United Nations cultural body UNESCO in Krakow, Poland, where 33 different sites were under consideration for the award.
+The Lake District was praised by the committee for the inspiration that its natural beauty has provided for generations of writers, artists and poet William Wordsworth, who described the lakes as "the loveliest spot man hath found".

 John Glen, Minister for Arts, Heritage and Tourism, said: "The Lake District is one of the UK's most stunning and ancient landscapes and I am thrilled it has been granted World Heritage Site status.
 It is a unique part of the world that combines a vibrant farming community with thousands of archaeological sites and structures that give us an amazing glimpse into our past."

-It is the 31st place in the UK to make the list, following in the footsteps of Stonehenge, the city of Bath and Canterbury Cathedral.
+It is the 31st place in the UK to become a UNESCO World Heritage Site, following in the footsteps of Stonehenge, the city of Bath and Canterbury Cathedral.
 The Lake District is a place of beauty and magic which can only be truly experienced when you visit it yourself.
 Here are some of the brilliant things that contribute to this magical area...

 The wonderful lakes